jacobwindsor/notes/Refactoring Submission Envelopes.md

 - Export a project (not a submission)
 - See the current state of a project (not a submission)
 - (stretch) attach data/metadata to any project to allow reuse

+### Change mental model from hierachy to tagging
+- The current state may have been a result of an OOP/inheritance model (data/metadata are children of submission envelopes) but I think it would be better to think of biomaterials etc. being "tagged" with a submission envelope
+- No hierachy, flat structure
+	- This is actually how it is in core but the mental model of submission envelopes is not like this
+	- data/metadata are created and just tagged with a submission
+	- **Important** submissions are *not* tagged with (or part of) a project.
+Submissions are never part of a project
+		- This is because they don't need to be.
+If we want to allow cross-project entity re-use they cannot be
+	- data/metata is tagged as being part of a project later on

 ### Do we need submission envelopes at all?
 - The original intention is valid - to store provenence information about the upload of a set of metadata & data